Menu Close

 As a defenseman, you probably want to know which shot type has the greatest success rate in the offensive zone.

-More importantly, the focus should be on area between the blue line and the top of the circle.
+More importantly, the focus should be in the area between the blue line and the top of the circle.

 That’s because the defensemen cover the points during offensive zone play.